anelllya/portfolio/docs/blog/posts/design-system-inputs.md

 11. Text
 12. URL

-If you still need to check if there are even more types, you can go and explore the complete list on [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/button){ target="_blank"}.
+If you still need to check if there are even more types, you can go and explore the complete list on [:material-open-in-new:{.middle} MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/button){ target="_blank" .content-link}.
 Almost all inputs have some common attributes that we are going to be addressing and we will see how we can set our Figma components for success.

 ### Desired Anatomy